Covenant Church Keeps Its Congregation Connected With TextMarks

 Covenant Church had been using a communications tool that involved several steps including recording a voice message, uploading it to a website, uploading a contact spreadsheet and sending an email blast.
 The cost of doing this ended up being several thousand dollars per email blast, so Covenant used this tool sparingly.

 Covenant also saw that their growing congregation was getting younger, and that communication needed to happen more quickly and cheaply, with some assurance that people were getting the message.
 According to Majors: “We still use email, but people don’t read it.
 Also people are more apt to update their phone numbers if they move, but not their email address.
 Alot of people also use email addresses that they reserve for ‘junk email’ too, so our messages were getting lost.”

-“We knew we wanted to try texting – something that was cost effective, that used a shared short code, and kept a record of names in each of the groups.”
+“We knew we wanted to try texting – something that was cost effective and kept a record of names in each of the groups.”
 After researching 5 different text messaging services, Covenant Church selected TextMarks to keep its congregation connected.